-The Group has applied the principles as set out in the Malaysian Code on Corporate Governance ("CG Code") for the whole of the financial year ended 31 March 2020 ("FY 2020") except the following:
+The Group has applied most of the principles as set out in the CG Code throughout the financial year ended 31 March 2021 ("FY 2021") except for the following:

-- Practice 4.1 The Board comprises of majority independent directors. - Practice 4.5 The Board have at least 30% women directors. - Practice 8.5 All Audit Committee members to attend CPD training on accounting and auditing standard. - Practice 11.2 The Company is encouraged to adopt integrated reporting based on a globally recognized framework.
+- Practice 4.1 The Board comprises of majority independent directors. - Practice 4.5 The Board have at least 30% women directors. - Practice 8.5 All AC members to attend CPD training on accounting and auditing standard. - Practice 11.2 The Company is encouraged to adopt integrated reporting based on a globally recognized framework.